-The global packaging industry is a large, consumer-driven industry with stable growth characteristics.
-Within the \$105 billion global metal packaging industry, the metal can packaging market is comprised of beverage cans (45%), food cans (30%), aerosol cans (10%) and other cans (15%), according to Smithers Pira, a leading independent market research firm with extensive specialized experience in the packaging, paper and print industries.
+Within the \$117 billion global metal packaging industry, the metal can packaging market is comprised of beverage cans (50%), food cans (28%), aerosol cans (5%) and other cans (17%), according to a October 2020 report from Smithers Pira, a leading independent market research firm with extensive specialized experience in the packaging, paper and print industries.
 We compete in the beverage can sector of the consumer metal packaging industry.
-We estimate the beverage can sector to be approximately \$25 billion with more than 300 billion beverage cans produced globally every year, of which nearly 90% were aluminum cans and the remainder of which were steel cans.
-Because the consumer metal beverage packaging industry primarily supplies packaging for food, drinks and other basic needs, it is considered to be a relatively stable market sector that is less sensitive to economic cycles than many other industries.
+We estimate the beverage can sector revenues to be approximately \$33 billion based on sales as of 2019 with more than 360 billion beverage cans produced globally.
+Because the consumer metal beverage packaging industry primarily supplies packaging for food, beverage and other basic needs, it is considered to be a relatively stable market sector that is less sensitive to economic cycles than many other industries.